Abstract Submission 2023 now closed

-At this conference we will have a change to share our accomplishments, learn through our challenges and be inspired to thrive.
+At this conference we will have a chance to share our stories and accomplishments, to be inspired to thrive.

-In drawing up your abstract, please align it as far as possible with the overall conference theme “Learning, Adapting and Thriving”.
-The idea is to share how rural health workers coped with rural challenges including the pandemic and others: how they adapted, but also how they learnt, or engaged with educational programmes, in order to thrive.
+In drawing up your abstract, please align it as far as possible with the overall conference theme “Celebrating Rural Service”.
+The idea is to share how rural health workers cope with rural challenges, how they adapt interventions and services, and the stories they tell to colleagues.
+If you have done research - Great!
+If you haven't done research we still want to hear what you are doing.

 Not sure if you will have funding?
 Please submit your abstract, there is place in the submission form to indicate you need funding confirmed.
 You only have to confirm attendance & payment once the abstract has been accepted.